azavea/noaa-flood-mapping/catalogs/HAND/README.md

 ## COGify tifs and geojson shapefiles

 Conveniently accessing the data we're cataloging will require storage in formats that are designed for access via the web.
-Assuming that we're doing this on an ec2 instance, Proj and GDAL dependencies must be installed:
+Assuming that we're doing this on an ec2 instance, Proj and GDAL dependencies must be installed.
+A script has been provided for just this use case:

 ```bash
 aws_install_gdal.sh